A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis: Illustrative Experimental Results

-Table \ref{tab:cls} shows the result of our classification tests. \shortname{} performs the best on 5 first and 2 second place out of 10 benchmarks, which demonstrates good discriminative modeling ability of \shortname{}.
-On the other hand, the diversity of datasets in terms of size, dimension, length, and number of classes also reflects adaptability of \shortname{}.
-Different from other tasks discussed above, the task-general baselines generally perform inferior to task-specific ones in classification.
-The two strongest baselines are TARNet and TST, which are two Transformer-based deep learning approaches.
-We also note that two statistical baselines DTWD and MiniRocket also perform well in some datasets.
+Table~\ref{tab:cls} shows the result of our classification tests. \shortname{} performs the best with 5 first places and 2 second places out of 10 benchmarks, which demonstrates its great discriminative power in the modeling.
+Moreover, the diversity of datasets in terms of size, dimension, length, and number of classes also reflects the adaptability of \shortname{}.
+Different from other tasks discussed above, the task-general baselines typically perform inferior to task-specific ones in classification.
+The two best baselines are task-specific approaches TARNet and TST, which are Transformer-based deep learning algorithms.
+It should be noted that TARNet and TST adopt extra self-supervised training in addition to the supervised training with class labels, which we think may be the reason for their good performance.
+In contrast, \shortname{} outperforms them with only supervised training, which demonstrates the modeling ability of \shortname{}.
+We also notice that the two statistical baselines DTWD and MiniRocket perform well in some datasets.
 These results indicate that it is challenging to design a task-general backbone for classification tasks.
-We think fully considering the special composition and multi-scale nature of time series are the reasons why \shortname{} can consistently have better performance in classification.
+We believe our thorough consideration on the special composition and multi-scale nature of time series is the reason why \shortname{} can consistently have better performance in classification.